BrunoVernay/Internship2021/NetworkProtocolFuzzerPapers.md

 ## FuSeBMC: A White-Box Fuzzer for Finding Security Vulnerabilities in C Programs
 <https://arxiv.org/pdf/2012.11223.pdf>

-## AFLNET: A Greybox Fuzzer for Network Protocols
+## AFL<sub>NET</sub>: A Greybox Fuzzer for Network Protocols
 <https://mboehme.github.io/paper/ICST20.AFLNet.pdf>

-**AFLNET** is the first greybox fuzzer for protocol implementations.
-Unlike existing protocol fuzzers, AFLNET takes a mutational approach and uses state-feedback to guide the fuzzing process.
-AFLNET is seeded with a corpus of recorded message exchanges between the server and an actual client.
+**AFL<sub>NET</sub>** is the first greybox fuzzer for protocol implementations.
+Unlike existing protocol fuzzers, AFL<sub>NET</sub> takes a mutational approach and uses state-feedback to guide the fuzzing process.
+AFL<sub>NET</sub> is seeded with a corpus of recorded message exchanges between the server and an actual client.
 No protocol specification or message grammars are required.
-AFLNET acts as a client and replays variations of the original sequence of messages sent to the server and retains those variations that were effective at increasing the coverage of the code or state space.
+AFL<sub>NET</sub> acts as a client and replays variations of the original sequence of messages sent to the server and retains those variations that were effective at increasing the coverage of the code or state space.

 **Stateful Blackbox Fuzzing (SBF)**